 2. Phoolon wali Holi in Vrindavan

 Vrindavan is famous for celebrating Holi in the traditional way.
 On the day of Ekadashi, which happens to be few days before the main Holi, the festival is celebrated in a unique way at Banke Bihari temple, which is one of the popular temples and Vrindavan.
 In contrary to lathmar Holi in Barsana, the festival is celebrated in the most pious ways.
 Around 4 PM, the gates of the temple are opened, and devotees as allowed to enter the temple where the priest of the temple known as Goswami throw real flowers and holy water on the devotees.
 This is the reason why the celebration is called Phoolon wali Holi.
 The event takes place for 20 minutes, and one should not miss this.
-This time the Phoolon wali holi Vrindavan 2023 was celebrated on 27 February.

-When – March 4, 2023
+When – March 21, [2024]

 Time – 4 PM